What are proteins in their simplest form?

 L.G.- Active any time blood glucose levels decrease, Glycogen Phosphorylase and Phosphatase, to provide glucose to the blood

-What are Carbohydrates classified as?
+What 2 categories are Carbohydrates classified under?

-Complex or simple, (monosaccharides, disaccharides, polysaccharides)
+Complex or simple carbohydrates, (monosaccharides, disaccharides, polysaccharides)

 When does protein increase during exercise?